14 Best Dog-Friendly Vacations in the United States

 Those looking to stay within the city limits can make an afternoon out of a visit to Sedona Dog Park, the city's first and only dog park, featuring wonderful views and separate areas for small, large, and senior dogs.
 It even has a large natural area for traipsing off-leash.

-Several hotels in Sedona offer pet-friendly accommodation.
+Several hotels in Sedona offer pet-friendly accommodations.
 Many campgrounds in and around Sedona also welcome pets.

 3. Bar Harbor, Maine

 Highlights: One of the country's most dog-friendly national parks, Acadia, is here; it's home to 120 miles of hiking trails that woofers are welcome on.